 This project is focusing efforts on linking small-landholder farmers to other value chain actors, to connect farmer production with market demand.
 This effort builds on a previously completed Horticulture Innovation Lab project and integrates with the IPM Innovation Lab and other USAID-funded programs to determine how best to cultivate a sustainable safe vegetable value chain to increase food security in Cambodia.

-This video debuted at the 2018 Horticulture Innovation Lab annual meeting in Kigali, Rwanda.
+This video debuted at the 2018 Horticulture Innovation Lab annual meeting in Kigali, Rwanda — where it was presented by Kong Thong of the Royal University of Agriculture.